Frequently Asked Questions

 Absolutely!
 We've created a quiz to help match you with a composer.

-Music Patron works with composers representing a diverse range of musical styles.
+Music Patron works with composers selected for their artistic merit across a diverse range of musical styles.
 Each composer on Music Patron has a completely unique voice and their content reflects this.

 Yes.
 We want patrons to have a meaningful connection with their composers and their journey.